 “It’s a lot more difficult on the Medicare side because of the time and distance requirements.
 And if we didn’t meet the requirements, we wouldn’t know about it until we actually submitted our network to the Centers for Medicare & Medicaid Services (CMS).
 Our application would get denied, and we wouldn’t get another shot until the following year.
 That’s why we started looking at Quest AnalyticsTM.”

-The customer came to us already knowing what they wanted: Quest Enterprise Services, our SaaS-based provider network management platform.
+The client came to us already knowing what they wanted: Quest Enterprise Services, our SaaS-based provider network management platform.
 Members of the team had used the platform while working with a large national payer.
-They knew it would streamline their ability to build the network by allowing them to measure, manage and monitor network adequacy — and provider directory accuracy — with unmatched efficiency.
+They knew it would streamline their ability to build the network by allowing them to measure, manage and monitor network adequacy — and provider data accuracy — with unmatched efficiency.

 With the Medicaid experience still fresh in their minds, they turned to the Medicare network — but this time armed with tools and capabilities tailored to the task.
 The difference would be night and day.

-“It’s been a lot easier for us to set up this network.
-It’s much, much, much easier to figure out which providers are going to close our specific gaps — all that data’s right in there [the Quest Enterprise Services].
-You just click on the specialty you need and it gives you 100% who’s going to cover the gap.
-So it’s not a guessing game; it’s a factual platform where you can grab that provider and know you’re going to close that gap.
+“It’s been a lot easier for us to set up this provider network.
+It’s much easier to figure out which providers are going to close our specific specialty gaps because all that data is right there in Quest Enterprise Services.
+You just click on the specialty you need and it tells you which providers can close the gap.”

-“It [Quest Enterprise Services] lets you know that this provider will actually fill gaps in several counties, as opposed to that one who’s only going to do it in this particular county.
-The efficiency of that is huge for us.
+“It’s no longer a guessing game for us.
+It’s a factual platform that lets you know this provider will fill gaps in several counties, as opposed to a provider who’s only going to do it in this particular county.
+The efficiency of that is huge for us.”